iamsellek/wielder_of_anor/README.md

 ## Setup
-To setup Wielder of Anor, download it to your computer and unzip it to its own directory where you'd like.
+To setup Wielder of Anor, download it to your computer and unzip it to its own directory wherever you'd like.
 Then, open up config/example_config.yaml and follow the instructions in there.
 It's open for you to configure it to your liking, or you can just use the defaults I have listed.

 After you've set that up, put your forbidden words into the file you specified in forbidden_words_file_location, with each one separated by new lines.
 Here's